jerryfemi/playground/lib/glide_menu/README.md

 - **Continuous Drag Selection**: Keep your finger on the screen to scrub through items.
 - **Spring Animations**: Powered by [Motor](https://pub.dev/packages/motor) for incredibly smooth, physics-based spring interactions.
+- **`GlideMenu.button()` Mode**: A dedicated tap-to-open dropdown constructor.
+Ideal for `⋮` more icons and toolbar actions.
+It opens instantly, skips the child lift effect, and floats on top of the UI without dimming the background.
+- **Programmatic Control**: Pass a `GlideMenuController` to open, close, and check the state of the menu from anywhere in the widget tree (great for keyboard shortcuts or custom buttons).
+- **Hybrid Scrolling**: Automatically handles menus that exceed the screen boundaries.
+Short menus snap open; massive menus gracefully fall back to a scrollable list, exactly like native OS menus..
 - **Destructive Actions**: Built-in support for a pinned `footer` with dangerous actions (like Delete) separated by a native divider.
 - **Fully Customizable**: Override default text/icons with a custom `child` widget.
 - **Theme Integration**: Automatically inherits your app's `Theme.of(context).colorScheme` for seamless Light/Dark mode support.